nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_and_dfu/bootloader_adding.rst

 ==========================================

 To use MCUboot as an upgradable bootloader, the application must already use the |NSIB| as the immutable bootloader.
-MCUboot is added to its boot chain by including the ``CONFIG_BOOTLOADER_MCUBOOT`` option with either the build command or in the application's :file:`prj.conf` file:
+MCUboot is added to its boot chain by including the :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` Kconfig option with either the build command or in the application's :file:`prj.conf` file:

 .. code-block::